The importance of making friends fast — when you’re an immigrant

 Immigration is a hot-button issue — as is the well-being of immigrants.
 This ongoing interest attests to the importance of making sure that immigrants newcomers can successfully integrate into their adopted cultural environment.

-A new study conducted at Concordia and UQAM on forming friendships following immigration shows that the first few days after coming to a new home country may be the most important for a happy integration process.
+A new Concordia-UQAM study on forming friendships following immigration shows that the first few days after coming to a new home country may be the most important for a happy integration process.
 Equally relevant is the mindset with which an immigrant arrives.

 In a paper published in Personal and Social Psychology Bulletin, recent Concordia graduate Marina Doucerain (PhD 15) applies to the context of immigration the notion that contact with members of a group outside of one’s own is crucial to improve relations between social groups.